RandomSearch18/a-level-project/docs/readme.md

 > `$.tick`: This function forces effects scheduled for execution to be executed immediately, bypassing automatic or manual batching.

-Calling this function after updating the observable (and before the long synchronous task) fixed that issue.
+Calling this procedure after updating the observable (and before the long synchronous task) fixed that issue.

 I also implemented a loading spinner to go below the form: